apache/incubator-pegasus-website/_community/proposal.md

 Pegasus has undergone multiple public releases, listed here: <https://github.com/XiaoMi/pegasus/releases>.

-These old releases was not performed in the typical ASF fashion.
+These old releases were not performed in the typical ASF fashion.
 We will adopt the ASF source release process upon joining the incubator.

 ### Code review